coolq1000/Arduino-BrainFuck-Interpreter/README.md

 ## Update

-Unfortunenly, I wrote this a long time ago...
+Unfortunately, I wrote this a long time ago...
 So I only just recently realized that it will not work with nested loops.
 Keep this in mind!